jjoshpoland/ModularFantasyPSXCharacter/README.md

 In Unity, simply swap out the material with a Unity engine material.

 Keep in mind that if you change the color or texture on the material, it will change for all meshes that use that material.
 So if you want one model to have gold plate armor and another to have rusty plate armor, you need to either use different materials or manage them in code.
-Different engines handle this differently:
+To manage them in code, different engines handle this differently:
 - For Godot: https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/shading_language.html#per-instance-uniforms
 - For Unity: https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MaterialPropertyBlock.html